Preciousalor/AdventureWorks-Global-Company-AW-Data-Exploration-in-SQL/README.md

-# AdventureWorks-AW-Data-Exploration
+### AdventureWorks-AW-Data-Exploration
 In this project, we extract, transform, and load the customer base data of AW for a more effective social media marketing

-# Selecting all Cureent product descriptions
+# Selecting all Current product descriptions

 SELECT